 The subject is a URI, which could resolve to some representation of a resource.
 What differentiates this from traditional linking on the Web is that the subject is assumed to represent any kind of thing, document or real-world.
 The URI is used more like an identifier than a locator.
 That’s why we use the term URI instead of URL.
 It’s kind of like a primary key for a record in a database, if you know how that works.
 Only this time, the database is your entire corporate intranet or the World Wide Web.

-The object, the part that is linked to, is either some literal value (like a date, integer, string) or it is another resource with its own URI – some other real-world thing with a representation on the Web.
+The object, the part that is linked to, is either some literal value (like a date, number, string) or it is another resource with its own URI – some other real-world thing with a representation on the Web.
 And here’s the kicker.
-This object can be the subject of its own statements, with entirely new properties linking to entirely new objects.
+This linked object can be the subject of its own statements, with entirely new properties linking to entirely new objects.
 And that kind of linking creates a graph that has the power to grow far beyond what you and your little app can ever know alone.
 That’s awesome.
 That’s power.

 Want to leverage the power of Linked Data in your next software solution?